Skip to main content

 If the role is project coordination, lead with planning, communication, stakeholder follow-up, and problem-solving.
 If it is customer-facing, push service, conflict handling, systems use, and reliability higher.

-Do not write a heading like Leadership or Organization and stop there.
-Each skill cluster needs evidence drawn from work, volunteering, coursework, side projects, family responsibilities, or other experience that shows the skill in action.
+Do not just write a heading like Leadership or Organization and leave it at that.
+Each skill area should include evidence drawn from work, volunteering, coursework, side projects, family responsibilities, or any experience that shows the skill in action.

 See What to prioritize